 The ButcherBox Kitchen has your guide to crispy baked chicken wings.

-Another great use of our wings is to make a chicken soup that takes about five minutes to prepare and relies on a slow cooker to do all the hard work.
-You can even make this recipe using frozen wings if you are using an Instant Pot.
+Talk about versatility!
+You can use our wings to make a chicken soup that takes about five minutes to prepare and relies on a slow cooker to do the work.

 - 2 lbs ButcherBox Chicken Wings (frozen if using Instant Pot)

 - 1 c carrot roughly chopped

 - 1 c turnip roughly chopped

 - 2 tsp kosher salt

 - Place all ingredients in slow-cooker or Instant Pot.

 - If using slow-cooker, defrost chicken wings prior to cooking, and cook on high setting for 5 hours or until chicken is fall-apart tender.
 If using an Instant Pot, no need to defrost.
 Pressure cook on high for 30 minutes.